Restaurant Burglary- What Should I Do?

 do you agree with the advice of attorney mark grossman in each of the scenarios? why or why not?

-do you agree with the advise of attorney mark grossman in each of the scenarios?
+do you agree with the advice of attorney mark grossman in each of the scenarios? why why not?

 employer found guilty vicarious liability